 'Any attack on children, schools or hospitals is a grave violation of children’s rights' - Unicef head

-“UNICEF appeals to all those involved to protect children at all times and to keep them out of harm’s way.
+“Unicef appeals to all those involved to protect children at all times and to keep them out of harm’s way.
 Any attack on children, schools or hospitals is a grave violation of children’s rights.

-The Executive Director UNICEF, Henrietta Fore
+The Executive Director of Unicef, Henrietta Fore

 (File photo: © UNICEF/UN0154449/Nesbitt)

-“UNICEF calls on the authorities to allow humanitarian organizations to respond to those in need, including through access to hospitals that have been off-limits or closed.
+“Unicef calls on the authorities to allow humanitarian organizations to respond to those in need, including through access to hospitals that have been off-limits or closed.

 “I join the Secretary-General in urging the parties to pursue peaceful dialogue and resume negotiations over the transfer of power to a civilian-led transitional authority.
 The children of Sudan want peace.
 The international community needs to take a firm stand in support of their aspirations,” Henrietta Fore’s statement concludes.